 - Pros:

-- Delivers consistent, high-speed performance everywhere.
+- Delivers consistent, high-speed performance across the entire property.

 - Cons:

-- The most expensive option.
+- This is the most expensive option.

-- Replaces your existing router.
+- It requires replacing your existing router.

 How to Set Up a WiFi Extender for Your Ring Doorbell or Camera

-- Open the Ring App: On your smartphone, open the Ring app and tap on the three lines in the top-left corner.
+- Open the Ring App: On your smartphone, open the Ring app and tap the three lines in the top-left corner.

 - Go to Device Health: Tap on the Device Health tile.

-- Connect to the Extender’s Signal: Your phone will connect directly to the Ring device’s temporary network.
+- Connect to the Extender’s Signal: Your phone will temporarily connect directly to the Ring device’s network.
 The app will then scan for available Wi-Fi networks.
 Select the new network name you created for your extender (e.g., “MyNetwork_EXT”).

 Troubleshooting: What to Do When Your Ring Still Goes Offline

 - Check the 2.4GHz Band: Ring devices rely on the 2.4GHz Wi-Fi band for its excellent range.
-Ensure your extender has this band enabled and that your Ring is connected to it, not the shorter-range 5GHz band.
+Ensure your extender has this band enabled and that your Ring device is connected to it, not the shorter-range 5GHz band.

 Frequently Asked Questions (FAQ)